 This subtle error is of a type called a false conditional; when read literally, it implies that if, and only if, you haven’t visited a certain country, it can claim to be what the sentence conveys about it.
 (Isn’t that faintly insulting to you?)
 The intended meaning follows: “If you haven’t been there, you should go, because it is one of the greatest and most civilized places on Earth.”

-8 Responses to “10 Sentences with Muddled Meanings Made Clear”
+8 thoughts on “10 Sentences with Muddled Meanings Made Clear”

 The sentence refers to a peak (or maximum) pumping rate (such as per minute, per hour, per day, or per year) – it needs a time dimension.
 (An acre-foot is 43,560 cubic feet, roughly one-third of a million gallons.)